-Hours: 8:30 a.m. - 4:30 p.m.
-Telephone: 603-641-7465
+Location: Roger and Francine Jean Student Center Complex Hours: 8:30 a.m. - 4:30 p.m.
+Telephone: 603-641-7465 Box 1747

 One of the central functions of the Office of Academic Advisement is to help students define and achieve their educational goals, whether choosing courses during pre-registration, applying to graduate schools, or addressing any issues that are getting in the way of a student's academic success.
 The Office of Academic Advisement, in collaboration with the faculty of the academic departments, provides multi-faceted individual and group advising services.
-Students with a declared major are assigned a faculty member from their major department, while undeclared students are assigned a faculty member from the undeclared advising team.
-The office helps students to choose or change a major that aligns with their academic and career goals.
-The office also houses a resource library of graduate and professional school materials.
+Students with a declared major are assigned a faculty member from their major department, while undeclared students are assigned an advisor from the undeclared advising team.

 Individual appointments with the Assistant Dean for Freshmen and Director of Academic Advisement, are available for students to discuss major selection, graduate and law school planning, and strategies for achieving academic success.
-Students may make an appointment by contacting the office via phone, email, or stopping by.